Yayoi Kusama’s postponed exhibition is finally coming to Tate Modern next year

 Frances Morris, director of Tate Modern, said: “We want to highlight some of the artists Tate Modern has championed over the past 20 years: Kusama and Bourgeois, for example, not only represent our commitment to great artists with truly international careers, but they also embody art’s journey from the avant-gardes of the early 20th century to the immersive installations being created today.”

-Yayoi Kusama: Infinity Rooms runs from 29 March 2021 until 27 March 2022.
-Tickets for non-members cost £10 and will be available to buy on the Tate Modern website soon.
+Yayoi Kusama: Infinity Rooms runs from 18 March 2021 until 12 June 2022.
+Tickets for members are available to book on the Tate Modern website now.

 Images: Getty, Tate